areynolds77/FSRM_Config/README.md

     These are the events that FSRM logs anytime a File Screen is matched.
 The script will check to make sure that file screen matches the 'Honeypot Files' file group, so as to avoid accidental blocks.
     The script will then get a list of all SMB Shares on the local server, and block the offending user from accessing them.
 A notification message will be sent to the FSRM admin.
     * A Scheduled Task will then be created to executed the 'SMB Access Blocker' script anytime a message with an EventID of '8215' is logged.

+##Security Risks
+* The Powershell cmdlets for interfacing with Task Scheduler do not accept PSCredentials.
+This means that the provided password must be decrypted, and passed to Task Scheduler in plaintext.
+Make sure you close the Powershell console once the script has finished.